Tripsy/nextjs.test/README.md

 # TODO

-1. Replace all console.error with logging
-2. New entities
-   - carrier
-   - client
-   - discount
-   - place

-# IDEAS

-1. Log history
-2. Add section "documentation"
-3. login with google / facebook
-4. For template section
+1. For template section
    - would be a nice idea to keep track of the last changes (maybe add a new column - prev version id and a button to restore to that version)
    - view presentation could be enhanced
+2. Replace all console.error with logging

+# IDEAS

+1. Add section "documentation"
+2. login with google / facebook

 # SEE ALSO